LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 ---
-title: "How to Implement JWT Authentication in Deno"
+title: "How to Implement JWT Authentication for CRUD APIs in Deno"
-date: "2022-07-18"
+date: "2022-07-28"
+coverImage: "jwt-authentication-with-deno.png"
 author: "Ekekenta Odionyenfe Clinton"
 tags: ["JWT", "Deno", "Authentication"]
-description: ""
+description: "In this hands-on tutorial, you'll learn from scratch how to implement JWT authentication for CRUD APIs in Deno."
 ---

 ## Introduction
-It is essential to protect your APIs to get the most out of security, and **Json Web Token** (JWT) authentication allows you to protect your APIs so that an unauthorized person will not have access.
+It is essential to protect your APIs for a secure experience, and **JSON Web Token** (JWT) authentication allows you to protect your APIs so that an unauthorized person will not have access.

 ## Prerequisites

-This is a hands-on-tutorial to follow along.
+This is a hands-on tutorial to follow.
 To get the most out of it, ensure you have:

 * A code editor of your choice
 * Basic knowledge of JavaScript/[TypeScript](https://www.typescriptlang.org/).